pentandra/lifepreserver/README.md

 ## Development

-The source for this project is built using [nanoc].
+The source for this project is built using [Nanoc].

 ### Before compiling…